 His conducting mentors include esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
-Awarded the prestigious and highly selective Mendelssohn-Bartholdy Scholarship by the U.S. Mendelsohn Foundation and Maestro Kurt Masur in 2012, he traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra and further his studies and mentorship with Maestro Masur.
-A 2010 and 2012 student of the American Academy of Conducting at Aspen, he has also worked closely with Marin Alsop, Jorma Panula, Hugh Wolff and Larry Ratcleff.
+After participating in the 2012 Kurt Masur Conductors Seminar in New York City Bairos was awarded the prestigious and highly selective Mendelssohn-Bartholdy Scholarship by the U.S. Mendelssohn Foundation and Maestro Masur.
+Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
+A 2010 and 2012 student of the American Academy of Conducting at Aspen, Bairos also has worked closely with Marin Alsop, Jorma Panula, Hugh Wolff, and Larry Ratcliff.

-An accomplished and award winning tubist, Mr. Bairos has given master classes and performed with festivals and orchestras around the world.
-New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival”, and at age 18 he was the first tubist in the history of the Aspen Music Festival to win the festival-wide concerto competition.
-He has performed, toured and recorded with the New York Philharmonic in addition to the symphony orchestras of Chicago, Cincinnati and Seattle.
-Mr. Bairos has held principal posts with orchestras in America, Spain, China and most recently was principal tuba for the Singapore Symphony Orchestra from 2004-2007.
+As an accomplished and award-winning tubist, Bairos has given master classes and performed with festivals and orchestras around the world.
+New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival.”
+At age 18, he was the first tubist in the history of the Aspen Music Festival to win the festival-wide concerto competition.
+Bairos has performed, toured, and recorded with the New York Philharmonic and the symphony orchestras of Chicago, Cincinnati, and Seattle.
+He has held principal posts with orchestras in America, Spain, and China.
+His most recent work as a tubist was from 2004 to 2007 as principal for the Singapore Symphony Orchestra.